 Roasting coffee basics – CoffeeNavigated.net

 You’ve probably heard a few roast names.
 Some refer to the bean’s appearance (Cinnamon), the region it’s from (Viennese), or when it should be drunk (After Dinner).

-Despite this, there’s little naming standardisation.
-Some terms are used interchangeably, others can describe a range of roast levels, and the names don’t always directly reference the coffee’s flavours or aromas.
+Despite this, there’s little naming standardization.
+Some terms are used interchangeably, others can describe a range of roast levels, and the names don’t always directly reference the coffee’s flavors or aromas.

 - Light City Roast